I was now married into this world.

-We threaded our way out of the noise and confusion of the airport into the brilliant sunshine of Corfu.
+We landed in Corfu.
+The Garden of Greece.
+We threaded our way out of the noise and confusion of the airport into the brilliant sunshine.

 There they were: the tiers of multi-coloured houses, green shuttered, piled haphazardly.
 There was the bay beyond, blue and smooth as a plate.

-Word had been sent a few days earlier while we were in Athens that someone would be able to help us and there would be a place for us to stay somewhere in Corfu Town.
-The task was now to find it.
+Word had been sent a few days earlier while we were in Athens that someone would be able to help us here and there would be a place for us to stay somewhere in Corfu Town.
+What we had to do now was now find it.

-And what we found was an incredibly dark, damp basement.
-But a dark, damp basement on Spianada.
+What we found was an incredibly dark, damp basement.
+Smelling of mould.
+Fusty and with a crack of dirt falling into our eyes as I shunted the door open with my shoulder.
+But it was a dark, damp basement on Spianada.

 Here was Liston, a handsome, long, columned esplanade running down one side.
-On the other, a grandiose rose-coloured old ash-walled fortress towered above.
+On the other side, a grandiose rose-coloured old ash-walled fortress towered above.

-Our dank couple of rooms were next door to the Ionian Academy, a glorious pink birthday cake building set up in the early 1800s by the 5th Earl of Guildford as the first educational institution in modern Greece and now part of the Ionian University, where R. was due to take a job in the next few days, teaching music.
+Our dank couple of rooms were next door to the Ionian Academy, a glorious pink birthday cake building set up in the early 1800s by the 5th Earl of Guildford as the first educational institution in modern Greece and now part of the Ionian University, where my Giristroula had managed to wrangle a job and was due to start in the next few days, teaching music.

 Standing on tiptoe we could see out of the grimy windows of our rooms at pavement level as the socked and sandaled feet of tourists flowed past.
 Past the purple flowers growing up the walls and out of the cracks of our building.

-The flood rolling past the statue of the first prime minster of Greece, Kapodistrias, saluting across the narrow channel of 20 miles of sea back to the mainland.
+The flood rolled past the statue of the first prime minster of Greece, Kapodistrias, saluting across the narrow channel of 20 miles of sea back to the mainland.

-There were bugs in the sofa and bed in the room that sucked our blood in our sleep and left us with welts and weals and sores.
+There were bugs in the bed in the room that sucked our blood in our sleep and left us with welts and weals and sores.
 We couldn’t stay here.

 And Corfu continued to shine too brilliantly outside.